flyteorg/flytekit/plugins/flytekit-aws-athena/README.md

-# Flytekit AWS Sagemaker Plugin
+# Flytekit AWS Athena Plugin

 Flyte backend can be connected with Athena.
 Once enabled, it allows you to query AWS Athena service (Presto + ANSI SQL Support) and retrieve typed schema (optionally).